mmjulkowska/MVApp/README.md

 ### 8. HIERARCHICAL CLUSTER ANALYSIS

 Hierarchical cluster analysis is an algorithmic approach to find discrete groups with varying degrees of (dis)similarity.
 The samples are hierarchically organised depending on the selected method and may be presented as a dendrogram.
 Hierarchical clustering is commonly used in discretising largely continuous ecological phenomena to aid structure detection and hypothesis generation.
 For example, if data were collected along a gradient, cluster analysis may help to identify distinct regions therein which may correspond to an ecologically meaningful grouping.
-Similarly, the hierarchical cluster analysis can be used in phenotype analysis from the experiment performed under controlled conditions, with and without stress, and group different genotypes into groups that show similar responses to stress conditions.
+Similarly, the hierarchical cluster analysis can be used in phenotype analysis from the experiment performed with and without stress, and group different genotypes into groups that show similar responses to stress conditions.

-The hierarchical clustering approach was previously used for clustering the Arabidopsis accessions for based on their [root](http://www.plantphysiol.org/content/early/2014/09/30/pp.114.248963) and [shoot](https://academic.oup.com/jxb/article-lookup/doi/10.1093/jxb/erw015) responses to salt stress.
+The hierarchical clustering approach was previously used for clustering the Arabidopsis accessions based on their [root](http://www.plantphysiol.org/content/early/2014/09/30/pp.114.248963) and [shoot](https://academic.oup.com/jxb/article-lookup/doi/10.1093/jxb/erw015) responses to salt stress.
 Now you can perform this analysis within minutes on your own data using MVApp.

 #### Selecting the data

 Select the dataset to analyse from the dropdown menu at the top of the side panel.
-If you did not perform outlier removal or the curve fitting, the "outliers removed" and "r2 fitted curves curated data" will not work properly, so please do not select them.
+If you did not perform outlier removal or curve fitting, the "outliers removed" and "r2 fitted curves curated data" will not work properly, so please do not select them.

 Subsequently, select which Dependent Variables you want to use in the Hierarchical clustering.
-Please be aware that unlike in PCA, the greater number of traits will result in larger number of groups identified.
-Therefore - we advice to limit the number of Dependent Variable used as an input for Hierarchical Clustering Analysis:
+Please be aware that unlike PCA, the greater number of traits will result in larger number of groups identified.
+Therefore - we advise to limit the number of dependent variables used as an input for Hierarchical Clustering Analysis:

 ![08_hclust_02](https://user-images.githubusercontent.com/14832460/38467540-c424dc6e-3b42-11e8-87d6-faad73f502bc.png)

-You can additionally select whether you would like to scale the data (recomended if the values of individual Dependent Variables are differing in their scale), perform the Hierarchical Clustering on the mean data (means are calculated per Genotype, Independent Variable and Time points selected in "Data upload" tab), or run Hierarchical Clustering on a specific subset of your data.
+You can additionally select whether you would like to scale the data (recommended if the values of individual dependent variables are differing in their scale), perform the Hierarchical Clustering on the mean data (means are calculated per Genotype, Independent Variable and Time points selected in "Data upload" tab), or run Hierarchical Clustering on a specific subset of your data.
 At this point you should also select method for clustering the samples.

 You can chose between the following:
 * [Ward’s minimum variance method](https://en.wikipedia.org/wiki/Ward%27s_method)